kp101/Wellness-Monitor/Adafruit_ESP32_Feather-S2/README.md

 # Adafruit ESP32 Feather S2 w/bme280

 The following is a "C/C++" implementation using a Adafruit ESP32 Feather S2 with embedded bme280 sensor.
-Currently is is coded for remote monitoring of outdoor conditions with a battery pack.
-Contrary to popular criticism, this is actually very efficiently little device -- capable of 3 months or more running only on batteries.
+Currently it is coded for remote monitoring of outdoor conditions with a battery pack.
+Contrary to popular criticism, this is actually very efficiently little device -- capable of 3-5 months of running only on 2xAAA rechargeable batteries.

 This IoT updates Adafruit IO MQTT in the cloud.
 It will also work with local mosquitto mqtt.